Ibrahima Thomas

-Ibrahima Thomas (born 7 February 1987) is a Senegalese professional basketball player for US Monastir.
+Ibrahima Thomas (born 7 February 1987) is a Senegalese professional basketball player who currently plays for Al-Nasr in Kuwait.
 He previously also played for the Senegal national basketball team.
 Thomas played college basketball for Oklahoma State before transferring to Cincinnati as a sophomore.

 Professional career

 On 24 December 2021, Thomas signed with Jordanian club Orthodox for the 2021–22 season of the Premier League.

 On 24 September 2022, he joined Ohud Medina of the Saudi Premier League.

 On 27 February 2023, Thomas was announced by US Monastir, the defending champions of the BAL, for the 2023 season.

+In March 2024, Thomas joined AS Douanes for the 2024 BAL season.

 National team career

 Thomas has played for the Senegalese national basketball team.
 He was a member of the teams at AfroBasket 2013 and AfroBasket 2015 and the 2014 FIBA Basketball World Cup.